This article was last updated by on

 Symptoms of Dieffenbachia Poisoning

-Oral exposure to Raphides releases proteolytic enzymes, leading to respiratory distress, gastrointestinal irritation, and excessive drooling within minutes.
+Oral exposure to Raphides (Calcium Oxalate crystals) releases proteolytic enzymes, leading to threatening symptoms.

-In case of massive inhalation of parts of Dieffenbachia, the condition may worsen, leading to severe signs as below.
+Moreover, the condition may worsen in case of massive inhalation of parts of Dieffenbachia, leading to severe signs as below.

 • Severe gastrointestinal discomforts: The toxins from Dieffenbachia induces sensation in the stomach leading to diarrhea.